cybozu/neco-containers/maintenance.md

 5. Update `BRANCH` and `TAG` files.

 ## etcd

+***NOTE:*** The etcd is upgraded in neither the Regular Update nor the Kubernetes Update.
+Upgrading etcd needs a special procedure, so we do it as a special task.

 1. Check the [release page](https://github.com/etcd-io/etcd/releases).
 2. Check the upstream Dockerfile.
 If there are any updates, update our `Dockefile`.